4k Errors: Why It's a Challenge to Edit/Upload/Play 4K without Convert

 To fix the video format or codec incompatibility error, you can transcode the problematic 4k video to a format that your video editor supports.
 For example, Premiere Pro discontinued MKV support since version 2019.1.3.
 You have to use a slightly earlier version or convert MKV to MP4 that Premiere Pro can handle well.
 It doesn't import HEVC codec footage in QuickTime (.MOV) container, created by iPhone or DJI Phantom 4 until version 12.0.1.
 The new XVAC-HS codec is still not well handled by many Davinci resolve, Final Cut Pro, or so.
 The workaround is to convert 4k HEVC or XAVC HS to H.264 for better compatibility.

 Download the best HEVC converter to convert 4K HEVC to H.264 to fix the 4k video playback issue.

 #4.
-Why is my 4k video lagging, choppy, or jerky during editing or playing?
+Why is my 4k video lagging, choppy, stuttering, or jerky during editing or playing?

-Editing or playing 4k UHD videos on your media player can be choppy, laggy, etc, one of the major 4k video playback issues.
+Editing or playing 4k UHD videos on your media player can be choppy, laggy, etc, one of the major issues with 4k video playback or post editing.
 It will ruin your video viewing experience, push your computer's CPU limits, cause computer overheating, and even pose a threat to the internal components of your computer.
 What attributes to the 4k video not playing error?

 The culprit: A single frame of standard HD video is 1920x1080 pixels, where 4k is 4 times larger.
 The increased file size poses a tremendous challenge to computing.
 This refers to 3 components: CPU, RAM, and storage.